Finger Lakes

 Book this trip if…

-• Book this trip if Atunyote is on your public course bucket list and you want to combine it with two other strong layouts at the same resort.
+• Book this trip if Ravenwood in Victor is on your list and you want to pair it with three more solid public layouts in the same corridor.

-• Book this trip if you are driving from Rochester, Syracuse, or Buffalo and want a regional destination with legitimate course quality.
+• Book this trip if you are driving from Rochester, Syracuse, or Buffalo and want a regional destination you can do over a long weekend.

-• Book this trip if wine country adds real value to the itinerary for your group.
+• Book this trip if wine country and lake towns add real value to the itinerary for your group.

 Skip this trip if…

-• Skip this trip if you want oceanfront or mountain scenery; the Finger Lakes are rolling agricultural hills, not dramatic terrain.
+• Skip this trip if you want oceanfront or mountain scenery; the Finger Lakes are rolling agricultural hills and lake views, not dramatic terrain.

 When to go